Fu Jen School

 Fu Jen School (輔仁學派) is a Catholic philosophical school in Taiwan.
 It advocates the spiritual core of Fu Jen Catholic University’s motto, and establishes a combination of Scholasticism, Neo-scholasticism, Transcendental Thomism, and Traditional Chinese philosophy, that called the "Chinese Neo Scholastic Philosophy" (中華新士林哲學).

 Former Fu Jen School

-The original Fu Jen School refers to the historical and philosophical school developed during the Beijing period (1925~1951) of Fu Jen Catholic University.
+The original Fu Jen School refers to the historical and philosophical school developed during the Beijing period (1925–1951) of Fu Jen Catholic University.
 The initial purpose was to resist the New Culture Movement and anti-traditional Chinese ethics advocated by Peking University.
 The main scholars are represented by Chen Yuan, Yu Jiaxi (zh), Chou Tsu-mo (zh), Qigong and others.

 Fu Jen School of Philosophy

+The development of Christian philosophy in the Far East is marked by significant historical milestones that integrate philosophical connotations from various civilizations.
+This integration process began with the confluence of Greek philosophy and Arabic Islamic culture, extending to the cultural exchanges of different nations after the 13th and 14th centuries.
+During the Ming Dynasty, the introduction of Catholicism and its philosophical underpinnings to China was spearheaded by Jesuit missionaries such as Matteo Ricci (1553-1610).
+Their efforts laid the groundwork for a synthesis of Christian philosophy with Chinese civilization.